ripmeep/argdigest/README.md

   ArgDigestInit(&args, argc, argv, NULL, "The description of your program");

-  ArgDigestAddParam(&args, "Name", "-N", "--name", "What is your name?", ARG_STR, true); // required = true ArgDigestAddParam(&args, "Age", "-A", "--age", "How old are you?", ARG_INT, false);
+  ArgDigestAddParam(&args, "Name", "-N", "--name", "What is your name?", ARG_STR, ARG_REQUIRED); // required = true
+  ArgDigestAddParam(&args, "Age", "-A", "--age", "How old are you?", ARG_INT, ARG_NOT_REQUIRED);

   ...
 ```